 In fact, travelling solo in London is simply a matter of walking out of your door and getting caught up in the buzz of this cosmopolitan destination.

-London’s my hometown, and I love my own company, so rest assured that I have spent a lot of time exploring alone in London.
-Here’s my pick of cool things to do in London by yourself and the top tips you need to bear in mind to help you have a kick-ass experience.
+London’s our hometown, and we love our own company, so rest assured that we have spent a lot of time exploring alone in London.
+Here’s our pick of cool things to do in London by yourself and the top tips you need to bear in mind to help you have a kick-ass experience.

 Top Things to do Alone in London